zeroday-studio/CEH-V13-notes/README.md

     ```console
         generic_send_tcp <target_ip> <target_port> <trun.spk_file> 0 0
     ```
-      //after the stats spiking exicution go to windows and check the immune debugger and vulnserver it was vulnerable or not wheather its vuln the immunity debugger is pause it is not vuln means running
+      - after the stats spiking exicution go to windows and check the immune debugger and vulnserver it was vulnerable or not wheather its vuln the immunity debugger is pause it is not vuln means running

   - Second step is fuzzing using fuzz.py(using python script):
-    //using shared directory we will copy script folder from windows to our system
+    - using shared directory we will copy script folder from windows to our system
     - go to the network option in our linux
     ```console
         smb://10.10.1.11